 Quitman is a tiny city located in the state of Arkansas.
 With a population of 700 people and just one neighborhood, Quitman is the 221st largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Quitman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Quitman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quitman are a mix of both white- and blue-collar jobs.
 Overall, Quitman is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Quitman who work in sales jobs (24.70%), office and administrative support (14.16%), and food service (8.73%).

 Being a small city, Quitman does not have a public transit system used by locals to get to and from work.